hibatillah/hibatillah/README.md

-Student majoring Information System, passionate on Web Development🔥 and love to Design💖.<br>
+Student majoring Information System, passionate on Web Development🔥 and Love to Design💖
-*Currently exploring React JS*🧑🏻‍💻

 <!--
 **hibatillah/hibatillah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.